-Countryside Villas Homeowners Association consists of 72 homes located northwest of Tucson in Pima County just west of the Arthur Pack Golf Course.
+Countryside Villas Homeowners Association is a Domestic Nonprofit Corporation consisting of 72 homes located northwest of Tucson in unincorporated Pima County, just west of the Arthur Pack Golf Course.
 Countryside Villas HOA was established in 1984.

 The primary objective of this HOA is best described "for the purpose of enhancing and protecting the value, desirability and attractiveness of the property."